madcitymultimedia/akismet.dart/docs/installation.md

 Before installing **Akismet for Dart**, you need to make sure you have the [Dart SDK](https://dart.dev/tools/sdk) and [Pub](https://dart.dev/tools/pub), the Dart package manager, up and running.

-You can verify if you're already good to go with the following commands:
+You can verify if you're already good to go with the following command:

 ```shell
 dart --version